K-12 Advocacy: Meet the Team

 Prior to her work at UNCF, Anderson was program evaluator for Baltimore City Public Schools, where she contributed to the development and management of the teacher and principal evaluation system, conducted statistical analyses to inform decision-making and led the evaluation survey for principals.
 Anderson also contributed to the Maryland Longitudinal Data System development at the Maryland State Department of Education.
-Additionally, Dr. Anderson was a postdoctoral fellow in the School of Public Affairs at American University.
-She has also taught in the Department of African American Studies at Georgetown University and is an Adjunct Professor in the Department of Public Administration and Policy at American University where she teaches courses on race and public policy.
-She is also on the board for the Wayfinder Foundation and The Center for Postsecondary Readiness and Success.
+Additionally, Anderson was a postdoctoral fellow and lecturer in the School of Public Affairs at American University.
+Prior to that, she was a research associate for the Project for Equity, Representation and Governance.
+Anderson earned doctorate in political science from Texas A&M University, where she also received a bachelor’s degree.

 Askale Davis is the community engagement manager for the K-12 Advocacy team.
 She is primarily responsible for implementing UNCF’s K-12 strategy by building and managing strong community relationships and impacting the local education environment in the Washington, DC, area and Indianapolis, IN.
 For the last 12 years, Davis has devoted her career to urban education and workforce readiness in the Washington, DC, area.
 Prior to joining UNCF, she managed a program that focused on school-wide restorative justice and community restitution practices, as well as provided wrap-around student support services for at-risk youth.
 Davis’s passion for urban education and advocacy began when she started her career as a secondary school tutor for DC Public Charter Schools during her senior year of college.